Emery ball: Public discovery

 On September 12, 1914, during a game between the Philadelphia Athletics and New York Yankees, Philadelphia's Eddie Collins struck out against Ray Keating of the Yankees in the first inning.
 Suspicious of how Keating made his pitches move, Collins did not swing at a pitch in his second at bat.
 After Collins struck out for the second time, he asked the home plate umpire, Tom Connolly, to inspect the ball.
 Connolly took the ball and found it to be scuffed.
 He inspected Keating's glove and found a piece of emery paper inside.

 Connolly sent two scuffed balls and a piece of emery paper to Ban Johnson, the president of the American League.
 Johnson declared that players caught using the emery ball would face a $100 fine ($ today) and a 30-day suspension.
-James A. Gilmore barred its use in the Federal League in 1915, also mandating a 30-day suspension, but with a $200 ($ in current dollar terms) fine.
+James A. Gilmore barred its use in the Federal League in 1915, also mandating a 30-day suspension, but with a fine of $200 ($ in current dollar terms).
 The National League also barred its use.
 Umpires began taking scuffed baseballs out of play, which doubled the number of baseballs required for a game.

 Following the discovery of the emery ball, Griffith began to call for outlawing the spitball, which occurred after the 1919 season.
 In the rules of baseball, Rule 8.02(6) specifically bars "what is called the shine ball, spit ball, mud ball or emery ball."
 A 2007 alteration of the baseball rules changed the punishment to a mandatory ejection and 10-game suspension.